Section A: When Can a Skilled Worker Take Additional Work?

 1. Example: Same Occupation, Additional Employer

 A sponsored nurse employed full-time by an NHS trust wants to work weekend shifts for another trust in the same role.
 As both roles fall under the same occupation code and the extra work takes place outside the individual’s contracted hours, this qualifies as permissible supplementary work.
-The total additional hours must not exceed 20 per week, and the main sponsor should retain confirmation that the worker continues to meet their primary duties.
+The total additional hours must not exceed 20 per week, and the main sponsor should retain confirmation that the worker continues to meet their primary job duties.

 2. Example: Different Role or Occupation Code

-A Skilled Worker visa holder employed as a restaurant manager is offered a part-time job as a bar supervisor.
-Because the new position falls under a different occupation code, it does not qualify as supplementary work.
-To take the second role lawfully, the worker would need a new Certificate of Sponsorship from the second employer and to apply for a new Skilled Worker visa before starting the additional job.
-If they begin work without this approval, both employers risk Home Office sanctions.
+If it does not meet these conditions, the worker would need a new Certificate of Sponsorship from the second employer and to apply for a new Skilled Worker visa before starting the additional job.
+Starting the role without this approval would amount to unauthorised employment and could expose both employers to Home Office action.

 3. Example: Self-Employment or Freelance Projects